Can I Submit an Application in any language?

 What are the basic criteria for the Award?

-• expands the reach of psychoanalytic principles, treatment, or thought in a specific region, population, or the world, and/or
+expanding the reach of psychoanalytic principles, treatment, or thought generally, or in a specific region, group, or cultural context

 Who established the criteria for the Award?